natcap/invest.users-guide/source/en/urban_mental_health.rst

 losses, and other social costs.
 If users cannot access societal cost, they can specify any format of estimate for this calculation.

-Avoided Cost\* = Preventable Cases × Health Cost Rate (7)
+.. math:: Avoided Cost = Preventable Cases \cdot Health Cost Rate

-\*A negative value for “Avoided Cost” indicates an “Additional Cost” compared to the baseline conduction.
+A negative value for "Avoided Cost" indicates an "Additional Cost" compared to the baseline conduction.

 Users are required to provide a health cost rate value, which indicates